SerhiiKarazinUni/dlab-crypto/p7/README.md

 ## Usage

-You may run the application "as is", so it will:
+You may run the program without any command line arguments, so it will:
 * Use "Hello, world" as message plaintext
-* Use deterministic ECDSA implementation, which means that all random values are predefined.
+* Use deterministic ECDSA implementation, which means that all random values are pre-defined.
 Please see `MyRandomness` class for more details.

 The application does:
 * SHA-256 hashing of plaintext message